laneboysrc/rc-headless-transmitter/configurator/web-app/README.md

 # *Configurator* web-app implemention

-This web-app implements a *configurator* that can setup a *headless transmitter* via a bridge that implements the Websocket protocol.
+This web-app implements a *configurator* that can setup a *headless transmitter* via a bridge that implements the WebSocket protocol.

 Please refer to the [configurator](../../docs/configurator.md) documentation for more information.